maxweldsouza/font-awesome-controls/README.md

 font-awesome-controls
 =====================

-Checkboxes and Radio buttons made using font-awesome icons
+Checkboxes and Radio buttons made using Font Awesome icons

 For usage take a look at the: [Demo]()